JackDougherty/jack-site/_pages/dataviz/index.md

 - Prep for Transform your Map Data quiz

 ### Tues 2 Nov
+- Review Transform your Map Data quiz
+- Advanced skills you may need for your projects
+  - Join points to polygons (aka spatial join) using Mapshaper
+  - Pivot points into polygon data using spreadsheet <https://handsondataviz.org/pivot-point-to-polygon.html>
+  - Download census tract data in CSV format using Social Explorer <https://socialexplorer.com> (requires Trinity network access or other license)
+  - Join spreadsheet CSV data with polygons using Mapshaper <https://handsondataviz.org/mapshaper.html#join-spreadsheet-data-with-polygon-map>
+- Assign Build Stage 3: Organize Data and Build Visualizations, due Tues 9 Nov at 2pm
+- No Moodle quiz for next week

+### Thur 4 Nov
+- Peer review and instructor feedback on Build Stage 3 work-in-progress
+- No Moodle quiz for next week

+### Tues 9 Nov
 - Overview of Learning Goal #10: Listen, Tell, and Show Your Community Partner's Data Stories.
 Start reading HODV Chapter 15 <https://handsondataviz.org/story.html>
 	- Build Narrative on Storyboard
 	- Draw Attention to Meaning
 	- Acknowledge Sources and Uncertainty
 	- Make Labor Visible
-- Prep for Data Story quiz, to be taken during any 2-hour period from Sun 7 Nov at 12 noon to Tues 9 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)
-- Assign Build Stage 3: Advanced Visualizations, due TBA

-### Thur 4 Nov
-- Peer review and instructor review of Build Stage 3: Advanced Visualizations
+- Instead of a Moodle Quiz, these elements will be evaluated in your Build Stage 4 (for 5 points)
-- Assign Build Stage 4: Data Stories, due Thu 11 Nov at 2pm
+- Assign Build Stage 4: Data Stories (5 more points, total = 10) **due by end of Sun 14 Nov**

-### Tues 9 Nov
-- Overview of Learning Goal #11: Embed on the Web.
-Start reading HODV Chapter 9 <https://handsondataviz.org/embed.html>
-  - Static images versus interactive iframes
-  - Embed on the web
-- Prep for Embed quiz, to be taken during any 2-hour period from Sun 14 Nov at 12 noon to Tues 16 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)

 ### Thur 11 Nov
-- Peer review and instructor review of Build Stage 4: Data Stories
+- Peer review on Build Stage 4 work-in-progress

 ### Tues 16 Nov
+- Make revisions to Build Stage 4 based on instructor feedback
-- Prep for final meetings with Hartford community partners
+- Prep for presentations with Hartford community partners

 ### Thur 18 Nov
-- Zoom meeting with Hartford Community Partners on Build Stages 3 and 4
+- Zoom meeting with Hartford Community Partners to present Build Stage 4

 ### Tues 23 Nov
 - No class.
 Instead, choose one of these [community engagement options](https://jackdougherty.org/dataviz#community-engagement-options)